Welcome on behalf of International Student and Scholar Services

 AIRPORT SHUTTLE INFORMATION

-We will be providing a free shuttle service transportation from the Memphis Airport to Oxford on the day of January 10th only.
-The deadline to sign up for this free shuttle is by December 16th.
+We will be providing a free shuttle service transportation from the Memphis Airport to Oxford on the day of August 15 only.
+To sign up for the August 15th airport shuttle, complete the form at: https://forms.gle/hMG95pEVUeYAYrzs7 You must submit it by August 5th.

 UNIVERSITY OF MISSISSIPPI ORIENTATION